 If you had three guesses to determine where the largest doors in the world are, you might be able to get this one right with little to no assistance.
 They belong to NASA.
 You probably saw that coming, and now you’re probably also imagining an Artemis rocket coming out of the hangar and rolling to the launchpad.

 NASA’s big doors stand 456 feet high.
 For comparison, three times as tall as the Statue of Liberty.
 These doors are located at the Kennedy Space Center.
-Opening or closing them takes about 45 minutes, so if you want to go watch, you may want to pack a snack.
+Opening or closing takes about 45 minutes, so bring a snack if you plan to watch.

 We take for granted these days that commercial doors all have sleek and sturdy pulls, knobs, or crash bars as their hardware.
 Before 1878, this was not the case.
 Most doors were opened with a string, a bespoke handle made of wood, or even by sticking your finger into a knothole.